Jason2Brownlee/QuakeOfficialArchive/README.md

 # Quake Official Archive

-The goal of this project is to archive **all versions** of **official Quake releases** (by id Software for Quake 1).
+The goal of this project is to archive **all versions** of **all official Quake releases**.

+Here, "official" means by id Software (public FTP), staff of id Software (e.g. John Romero after he left), or close enough (i.e. hipnotic and rogue).

 ## Quake Release List

-Chronological list of Quake official releases including date, local mirror, and description.
+Chronological list of Quake official releases in [bin/](bin/) including date, filename link, and description.

 Release Date | File | Description
 --- | --- | ---